Maurer-Cartan equation in the DGLA of graded derivations: Introduction

-We parametrized the Levi-flat hypersurfaces near a Levi-flat hypersurface in a complex manifold and we obtained a second order elliptic partial differential equation for the first order term of a Levi-flat deformation.
-In the case of transversally parallelizable hypersurfaces, this equation reduces to the Laplace equation and by applying the maximum principle, we proved the nonexistence of transversally parallelizable Levi-flat hypersurfaces $L$ in a class of compact complex manifolds $M$ with sufficiently many holomorphic vector fields, (i.e. for every $x\neq y\in M$, there exists a holomorphic vector field $Y$ such that $Y\left( x\right) =0$ and $Y\left( y\right) \oplus T_{y}L=M$) which contains $\mathbb{CP}_{2}$.
+This theory was adapted to the study of the deformations of Levi-flat hypersurfaces in complex manifolds: we parametrized the Levi-flat hypersurfaces near a Levi-flat hypersurface in a complex manifold and we obtained a second order elliptic partial differential equation for an infinitesimal Levi-flat deformation.

 In this paper we consider the graded algebra of graded derivations defined by Fr\"{o}licher and Nijenhuis in \cite{Frolicher56} with the DGLA structure defined by K. Kodaira and D. C. Spencer in \cite{Kodaira61}.
-We recall its definitions and properties in the second paragraph.

-In the third paragraph, we construct canonical solutions of the Maurer-Cartan equation in this algebra by means of deformations of the $d$ -operator depending on a vector valued differential $1$-form $\Phi $ and in the fourth paragraph we give a classification of these solutions depending on their type.
-A canonical solution of the Maurer-Cartan equation associated to an endomorphism $\Phi $ is of finite type $r$ if there exists $r\in \mathbb{N}$ such that $\Phi ^{r}\left[ \Phi ,\Phi \right] _{\mathcal{FN}}=0$ and $r$ is minimal with this property, where $\left[ \cdot ,\cdot \right] _{ \mathcal{FN}}$ is the Fr\"{o}licher-Nijenhuis bracket.
-We show that a distribution $\xi $ of codimension $k$ on a smooth manifold is integrable if and only if the canonical solution of the Maurer-Cartan equation associated to the endomorphism of the tangent space which is the trivial extension of the $k$-identity on a complement of $\xi $ in $TM$ is of finite type $ \leqslant 1$.
-If $\xi $ is a distribution of dimension $s$ such that there exists an integrable distribution $\xi ^{\ast }$ of dimension $d$ generated by $\xi $, we show that there exists locally an endomorphism $\Phi $ associated to $\xi $ such that the canonical solution of the Maurer-Cartan equation associated to $\Phi $ is of finite type less than $r=\min \left\{ m\in \mathbb{N}:\ m\geqslant \frac{d}{s}\right\} $.
+We construct canonical solutions of the Maurer-Cartan equation in this algebra by means of deformations of the $d$-operator depending on a vector valued differential $1$-form $\Phi $ and we give a classification of these solutions depending on their type.
+A canonical solution of the Maurer-Cartan equation associated to an endomorphism $\Phi $ is of finite type $r$ if there exists $r\in \mathbb{N}$ such that $\Phi ^{r}\left[ \Phi ,\Phi \right] _{\mathcal{FN}}=0$ and $r$ is minimal with this property, where $\left[ \cdot ,\cdot \right] _{\mathcal{FN}}$ is the Fr\"{o}licher-Nijenhuis bracket.
+We show that a distribution $\xi $ of codimension $k$ on a smooth manifold is integrable if and only if the canonical solution of the Maurer-Cartan equation associated to the endomorphism of the tangent space which is the trivial extension of the $k$-identity on a complement of $\xi $ in $TM$ is of finite type $\leqslant 1$.
+If $\xi $ is a distribution of dimension $s$ such that there exists an integrable distribution $\xi ^{\ast } $ of dimension $d$ generated by $\xi $, we show that there exists locally an endomorphism $\Phi $ associated to $\xi $ such that the canonical solution of the Maurer-Cartan equation associated to $\Phi $ is of finite type less than $r=\min \left\{ m\in \mathbb{N}:\ m\geqslant \frac{d}{s} \right\} $.